Qing-98/HanimetaScraper/ScraperBackendService/README.md

 dotnet run
 ```

-The service will start on `http://localhost:8585` by default.
+The service will start at `http://localhost:8585` by default.

 ## ⚙️ Configuration